The 3D kinetic Couette flow via the Boltzmann equation in the diffusive limit: Introduction

 respectively, where $\al>0$ denotes the shear strength and $\eps>0$ is the Knudsen number defined as the ratio of the molecular mean free path to a representative physical length.
-For later use we set a macroscopic shear velocity for the 3D fluid Couette flow by
+For later use we define the macroscopic shear velocity for the 3D fluid Couette flow by

 that connects the boundary velocities $U_\pm$ linearly.
-We further suppose that such motion of the rarefied gas flow is governed by the following initial boundary value problem on the Boltzmann equation under the diffusive scaling:
+We further suppose that such motion of the rarefied gas flow is governed by the following initial boundary value problem of the Boltzmann equation under the diffusive scaling:

 We supplement \eqref{rbe} with the diffusive reflection boundary condition at $z=\pm 1$ as

 where we use the integration variable $\FTv=(\tv_x,\tv_y,\tv_{z})\in\R^3$ over $\tv_{z}\gtrless0$ respectively.
 The initial condition is given by